ioanmeri/complete-cyber-security-network/04-firewalls.md

 ```
 iptables -A INPUT -m state --state RELATED, ESTABLISHED -j ACCEPT
 ```
---state imports a state module that can examine the state of a packet and determine if it is new (new connections that weren't initiated by the host system), established or related (incoming packets of already established connections)
+- -m state imports a state module that can examine the state of a packet and determine if it is
+  - new (new connections that weren't initiated by the host system),
+  - established
+  - related (incoming packets of already established connections)

-This is already dynamic packet filtering
+  - this is enabling dynamic packet filtering

 **Next rule**
 ```